blackpuppy/docs/en/core-libraries/helpers/js.rst

     You must include the library in your page and print the cache for the helper to function.

-Javascript engine selection is declared when you include the helper in your controller::
+JavaScript engine selection is declared when you include the helper in your controller::

     public $helpers = array('Js' => array('Jquery'));